 Additionally, rice milk is a great alternative for those who follow a vegan lifestyle.
 Rice milk may not be ideal for someone who is prone to high blood sugar levels or has been diagnosed with diabetes as it contains natural sugars from the grains.

 Can You Drink Too Much Rice Milk?

 Rice milk can be used or drank just as much as dairy milk is used.
-It is recommended that you limit or reduce the amount of rice milk used for infants and children as the makeup of the substance could overdose them if used excessively.
+It is recommended that you limit or reduce the amount of rice milk used for infants and children as the makeup of the substance could overdose on them if used excessively.
 It takes a substantial amount for this to be a possibility.

 Will Rice Milk Go Bad?

-It is recommended that once you open rice milk or if you make it fresh that you treat it as though it has an expiration date of about 7 days out.
+It is recommended that once you open rice milk or if you make it fresh you treat it as though it has an expiration date of about 7 days out.